jailop/ziggraph/README.md

 # ziggraph - A graph representation module written in Zig

-This module is intended to provide a representation for graphs, providing basic operations to define a graph and perform basic operations on it.
+This module is intended to provide a representation for graphs with basic operations.

 Documentation: <https://jailop.github.io/ziggraph/>

-Here is an example:
+Example:

 ```zig
 const std = @import("std");